zyzmoz/myTasks/README.md

 ## React Boilerplate

-This boilerplate use Parcel as bundler and Blueprint as UI framework!
+This boilerplate use Parcel as bundler, React Semantic UI as UI framework, and Jest to test all the stuff!

 ## Usage